Vera Kalitskaya

-Vera Pavlovna Kalitskaya (or Vera Pavlovna Abramova-Kalitskaya; née Abramova; pseudonym V. Alien; April 21, 1882, St.Petersburg — May 14, 1951 Leningrad) was a Russian and Soviet writer and publicist, editor, and author of children's, popular science books and memoirs.
+Vera Pavlovna Kalitskaya (or Vera Pavlovna Abramova-Kalitskaya; née Abramova; pseudonym V. Alien; April 21, 1882, St.Petersburg – May 14, 1951 Leningrad) was a Russian and Soviet writer and publicist, editor, and author of children's, popular science books and memoirs.
 She was a member of the Leningrad City Committee of Writers and worked as a chemist in the analytical laboratory of the Geological Committee and the All-Russian Oil Research Geological Prospecting Institute.

-Biography
+Early life and education

 She was born on April 21, 1882 in Saint Petersburg, into the family of a civil servant of the State Control, Pavel Yegorovich Abramov (1852?–1913), and Olga Ivanovna (née Lazareva; 1852?–1887), from the nobility of the Simbirsk Governorate, who owned no real estate.

-Education

 In 1898, she graduated from the Liteinaya Women's Gymnasium in St. Petersburg with a gold medal.

 In 1902, she graduated from the Physics and Mathematics Department of the Higher Women's Courses (Bestuzhev Courses), specializing in chemistry.

 From 1902 to 1904, she studied at the Women's Medical Institute in St. Petersburg but left after 2 years.